mattnite/BCIT-Sailbot/docs/about/sponsorship.md

 ### Admiral - $1000

-A Silver Level sponsor is thanked with an article on our webpage as well as the placement of their logo on the sailbot.
+A Silver Level sponsor is thanked with an article on our webpage as well as a 144 in^2 logo on the wingsail.

 ### Blackbeard - $2500

-For donating a large fraction of the sailbot budget, a Gold Level sponsor is thanked with an article on our webpage as well as prominant graphic of their logo on the sailbot.
+For donating a large fraction of the sailbot budget, a Gold Level sponsor is thanked with an article on our webpage as well as 400 in^2 logo on the wingsail.